Exploring Hong Kong’s Minimum Wage Landscape in 2023

 The Labour Department’s Minimum Wage Reference Calculator is also a handy tool to work the minimum wage your employee is entitled to and whether you are paying above their entitlement based on their current salary.

-The recommendations of the Minimum Wage Commission influence the policy decisions on minimum wages in HK.
+The recommendations of the Minimum Wage Commission influence the policy decisions regarding the minimum wage in HK.

-The role of the MWC is to strike a balance between promoting Hong Kong’s economic growth and protecting workers against excessively low wages.
+The role of the MWC is to strike a balance between promoting Hong Kong's economic growth and protecting workers against excessively low earnings.

 The Minimum Wage Commission (MWC) is an independent statutory body in Hong Kong.
 It has been established under the Minimum Wage Ordinance.

 The job of MWC is to submit recommendations on minimum wages to the Chief Executive at least once every two years.
-The Legislative Council passes the law on minimum wages based on MWC and Chief Executive’s recommendations.
+The Legislative Council passed the law on minimum wages based on MWC and the Chief Executive's recommendations.

 While reviewing the minimum wage rate, MWC conducts in-depth discussions with various organizations representing employers and employees and analyzes statistical information.

-Setting the floor for wages is the most critical part of a minimum wage system.
+Setting the floor for salaries is the most critical part of a minimum wage system.

 Workers don’t receive effective protection against poverty when the base is too low.
 If the base is too high, the unemployment rate goes up.